loopbackio/loopback.io/pages/en/lb3/Swagger-generator.md

 ### Arguments

-You can optionally provide the URL of the Swagger specification file to use.
-If you do, then the tool will use that as the default in the interactive prompts.
+`<url>` - Optional URL of the Swagger specification file to use.
+If provided, then the tool will use that as the default in the interactive prompts.

 ### Interactive Prompts